Nelum Pokuna Mahinda Rajapaksa Theatre

 The Nelum Pokuna Theatre (නෙළුම් පොකුණ මහින්ද රාජපක්ෂ රඟහල, nelum pokuna rangahala; often known as Nelum Pokuna; previously the National Performing Arts Theatre, prior to naming at the opening ceremony after which the President Mahinda Rajapaksa named it after himself) is a performing arts centre in Colombo, Sri Lanka.
 The theatre opened on 15 December 2011.

 Design and features

-The architecture of the building is inspired by the 12th-century Nelum Pokuna (lotus pond) in Polonnaruwa.
-Built by King Parakramabahu the Great, Polonnaruwa's Nelum Pokuna is shaped as a stylised eight-petalled lotus flower.

 The total estimated cost of the project is LKR 3,080 million.
 Government of the People's Republic of China provided LKR 2430 million out of the total cost of the building.

 The building spreads over 14,000 sqm of floor area.

 The theatre is equipped with an auditorium with 1,288 seats, a library, and training facilities.
 The building features two permanent theatres—the main auditorium and an open-air theatre—and the ability to convert the front steps into an additional open-air theatre.

 The 690 sqm moving stage in the auditorium includes the ability to raise and lower the orchestra pit to and from stage level.
 There are facilities to conduct educational and research activities.
 Parking for 500 vehicles is also available.